 Figure 11.4 presents a comparison of the Fourier series, Fourier transform, and the DFT.
-The spectrum of a periodic signal computed as a Fourier series consists of a sequence of frequency components spaced at $\omega = 2\pi f_s = 2\pi/T$ hertz apart, where T is the period of the signal in seconds.
-The Fourier transform is used to determine the spectrum of an infinite length signal which is continuous in time.
-The spectrum of the Fourier transform and Fourier series is defined on the frequency interval $(-\infty, \infty)$.
+The spectrum of a periodic signal computed as a Fourier series consists of a sequence of frequency components spaced at $\omega = 2\pi f_s = 2\pi/T$ hertz apart, where T is the period of the signal in infinite length signal which is continuous in time.
+The spectrum of the Fourier transform and Fourier series is defined on the frequency interval $(-\infty, \infty)$ .